-This article was requested by the UK United Nations Association (http://www.una.org.uk/) and will be published in the next issue of their flagship publication, New World which, according to UNA, has over 20 thousand readers in over 100 countries.
-The article is thus customized for such readership.
+This article was requested by the UK United Nations Association (http://www.una.org.uk/) and will be published in the next issue of their flagship publication, New World.
+According to UNA, New World has over 20,000 readers in over 100 countries.
+Thus, the article is customized for such readership.

 The new century is just about to enter its teenage years, but it has already managed to bring forward dramatic changes that have affected most if not all of us.
 We can detect two visible trends by looking at these changes with an Information and Communications Technology (ICT) lens.